Stuart Goldman: Current work

-Goldman's current work combines journalism with his rekindled interest in Judaism—in particular the world of Jewish Music.
+Goldman's current work combines journalism with his rekindled interest in Judaism—in particular, the world of Jewish Music.

-The project was born after Goldman discovered that the entire musical collection of his father had disappeared after it was loaned to an alleged “charitable” organization.
-In the course of trying to locate his father's music, Goldman discovered that the collections of a number of other well-known Jewish musical composers were also missing.
+The project was born after Goldman discovered that his father's entire musical collection had disappeared after it was loaned to an alleged "charitable" organization.
+In the course of trying to locate his father's Music, Goldman discovered that the collections of a number of other well-known Jewish musical composers were also missing.
 Eight years later, what Goldman had thought would be a magazine article had become a book.

 Goldman has released a book composed of 40 years of his writing, both fiction and non-fiction.
 The book's title is "Adventures In Manic Depression".
+Although he states he's "living with the condition since nine years old", his book is not about the topic of manic depression.